DawsonBodenhamer/AdorableHamsterPets-Public/README.md

 Actually just kidding about the heroic caffeine-fueled part.
 It was more like terrified, GitHub conversation-fueled.
 Huge thanks to [**@fzzyhmstrs**](https://github.com/fzzyhmstrs) on GitHub / @ZeMonkey / @Cool Girl on Discord for all their help.
 It's doubtful you would be yeeting your hamsters on NeoForge right now if it weren't for them.

 ### **"What About More Minecraft Versions?"**
 Yes, that's the plan.
-The goal is to keep the mod updated for the latest versions of Minecraft while also backporting features to older, popular versions where feasible.
+Once I get the mod out of beta, the goal is to keep it updated for the latest versions of Minecraft while also backporting features to older, popular versions where feasible.
 Your hamster army's temporal conquest is inevitable.
+I do have quite a few more features I want to add before the full release though, so don't hold your breath.
+Definitely join **[The Cheek Pouch](https://discord.gg/w54mk5bqdf)** Discord server to keep up with progress!

 </details>